rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 particular implementation -- as is the case with all `iface`s in Rust as it stands -- leaves open the possibility of different conflicting implementations for a particular type.
-This is known as the "instance coherence" problem (although in Rust perhaps we should call it "implementation coherence"), or just the "coherence" problem for short.
+This is known as the "instance coherence" problem (although in Rust we could call it "implementation coherence"), or just the "coherence" problem for short.

 Consider the following program (due to gwillen), which compiles and runs in Rust today: